-- A. The Application for Assistance is the basic document used in the application process through which eligibility or ineligibility for assistance is determined.
+- AB.
+The Application for Assistance is the basic document used in the application process through which eligibility or ineligibility for assistance is determined.
 The Application for Assistance may be completed and submitted either on-line or on paper and delivered to a DHS office by mail or in person.
 The Application for Assistance, along with appropriate supplementary forms constitutes the complete application for assistance.
-The application also serves as both the SNAP application and Medicaid application and provides the opportunity for the parent to select the managed care plan. - B. The application must be completed and signed under penalty of perjury by the parent or both parents or the caretaker relative (acting in loco parentis) responsible for the support and care of the child(ren) under eighteen (18), or between eighteen (18) and nineteen (19) if enrolled full-time in and expected to complete secondary school prior to the nineteenth birthday.
-At the close of the interview and upon completion of the application, the form must be dated and signed by the applicant(s) and the signature(s) witnessed by the agency representative.

-- C. A new screening and new application must be completed and signed if any reapplication for assistance is made in a case that has been closed.
+The application also serves as both the SNAP application and Medicaid application and provides the opportunity for the parent to select the managed care plan. - BC.
+The application must be completed and signed under penalty of perjury by the parent or both parents or the caretaker relative (acting in loco parentis) responsible for the support and care of the child(ren) under eighteen (18), or between eighteen (18) and nineteen (19) if enrolled full-time in and expected to complete secondary school prior to the nineteenth birthday.
+At the close of the interview and upon completion of the application, the form must be dated and signed by the applicant(s) and the signature(s) witnessed by the agency representative. - 1.
+Due to the COVID-19 virus, the DHS will temporarily accept applications signed by the applicant prior to submitting to the department for review. - 2.
+The Telephonic Interview process will be utilized to assist in the completion of the interview.
+See § 2.3.1 of this Part for further instruction. - CD.
+A new screening and new application must be completed and signed if any reapplication for assistance is made in a case that has been closed.
 Further, a new application including all pertinent information for a second parent who joins the household, must be completed, reviewed with the DHS worker, and signed by both parents.
 In an active case when a newborn is added to the assistance unit, a new application need not be completed.
-However, the record must reflect through an entry in the electronic case record and documentation of the birth date, application for Social Security number, and absent parent information (if applicable), for inclusion of the new member in the request for assistance. - D. In the case of a one parent household that requests that a second parent be added to the case, both parents must have an assessment appointment at the earliest possible date to assure that each parent has a completed and signed Employment Plan and that one parent in the two-parent household is meeting the work requirements of a two-parent household.
+However, the record must reflect through an entry in the electronic case record and documentation of the birth date, application for Social Security number, and absent parent information (if applicable), for inclusion of the new member in the request for assistance. - ĐE.
+In the case of a one parent household that requests that a second parent be added to the case, both parents must have an assessment appointment at the earliest possible date to assure that each parent has a completed and signed Employment Plan and that one parent in the two-parent household is meeting the work requirements of a two-parent household.